-The projects of this laboratory aim to provide new chemical genetic tools to define, perturb and manipulate essential functions of the enzymes involving protein posttranslational modification (methyltransferases and acetyltransferases).
+The projects of this laboratory aim to provide new chemical genetic tools to define, perturb and manipulate essential functions of protein methyltransferases.
 Another focus in this laboratory is to design and synthesize tight-binding inhibitors as anti-cancer drug candidates by blocking these protein-modifying activities.
-In this laboratory, researchers in the field of chemistry, biology and biochemistry work together closely to synthesize novel chemical reagents, elucidate illness-causing mechanisms at molecular level and develop potential treatments for human diseases.
+Researchers in the field of chemistry, biology and biochemistry work together closely to synthesize novel chemical reagents, elucidate illness-causing mechanisms at molecular level and develop potential treatments for human diseases.

 Minkui Luo, PhD

 Research FocusChemist Minkui Luo develops chemical tools to elucidate protein-posttranslational modification and designs inhibitors for cancer therapies.

 - Ian R. Bothwell and Minkui Luo, “Large-scale, Protection-free Synthesis of Se-Adenosyl-L-selenomethionine Analogues and Their Application as Cofactor Surrogates of Methyltransferases”, Org.
 Lett.
 2014, 16, 3056-3059.
 This paper was featured by Today’s Science Sparks at MSKCC.

 - Han Guo, Rui Wang, Weihong Zheng, Yuling Chen, Gil Blum, Haiteng Deng and Minkui Luo, “Profiling Substrates of Protein Arginine N-Methyltransferase 3 with S-Adenosyl-L-methionine Analogues”, ACS Chemical Biology, 2014, 9, 476-484.
 PMCID:PMC3944066

 - Basil O'Connor Starter Scholar, March of Dimes Birth Defects Foundation (2011)